 Key functions of a human resource manager are to manage: staffing plans, recruitment processes, individual performance reporting and incentives, training and development, conditions of employment policies, workplace culture, dispute resolution, implementing industrial relations procedures, and health and safety compliance.

 The work of human resources managers is less touchy-feely than many people imagine.
 They do have to handle difficult situations, such as when employees are suffering with personal issues or if there is a heated dispute over an employment contract.
-But HR managers are employed to solve problems; not just feel empathy with staff.
-Ultimately, they report to their employer and staff satisfaction is just one of the metrics that count.
+But you are employed to solve problems; not just feel empathy with staff.
+Ultimately, HR managers report to their employer, and staff satisfaction is just one of the metrics that count.

-Human resources is a fundamentally solid career in terms of job opportunities and job security.
+Human resources is a good career in terms of job opportunities and job security.
 Every medium and large organisation has an HR team.
-That’s because, wherever staff are employed, you need people to perform functions such as recruitment, coordinating learning and development opportunities, performance management, remuneration, employment contract management, dispute resolution, and cultural leadership.
+Wherever staff are employed, you need people to perform functions such as recruitment, coordinating learning and development opportunities, performance management, remuneration, employment contract management, dispute resolution, and cultural leadership.

 Once you’ve joined the HR department, you’re highly likely to keep your position if your job performance is good.
 Internal promotion opportunities are likely to exist within organisations of a reasonable size.
 External job opportunities are also readily available, especially if you live in a major city with many large companies.